Not a member? Register

 Timing of the Notice

 Generally, this notice must be provided at least 30 days prior to the transfer or discharge of the resident.
-Exceptions to the 30-day requirement apply when the transfer or discharge is effected because:
+Exceptions to the 30-day requirement apply when the transfer or discharge is affected because:

 • The health and/or safety of individuals in the facility would be endangered due to the clinical or behavioral status of the resident;